parabix/parabix-devel-mirror/README-radicalgrep.md

 ### Radical Grep Version 3.2

-- Add a search mode which uses both radical indices and radical characters (i.e. `85_水_91_`).
-- To use this search mode, including the option flag `-m` in your input.

-### Radical Grep Version 3.3

 * Input with both radical characters and radical indices is now supported.
 To use this function, include the option flag `-m` in your input.

+### Radical Grep Version 3.3

 * `-alt` flag functionality added, for instance `亻_衣_{生/亅}_` will search for `亻_衣_生_` and `亻_衣_亅_`.

 ##### Radical Grep Version 3.3.1